Toenail Fungus Spreading

 The reason we have nails and skin is to prevent infection of what lies below.
 So it is very easy to determine when one of these elements is sick, injured, or infected.

-This is why white pus or white area may occur around any kind of infection you may have.
+This is why white pus or white area may occur around any infection you may have.
 Pus is also yellow in color on occasion.

 So a yellowing or whitening of any area around your feet or toenails is going to be the first sign of a toenail fungus infection.
 You may also see similar spots on your fingernails if your fingernails have succumbed to a fungus.